Give us a general election, say voters on the streets

 “As an international student, I’ve found the cost of living difficult to cope with and finding a place to stay is near-impossible.
 The people need to decide on who needs to be our leader, not the Conservatives.”

-The economic turmoil, Brexit, behaviour of the Conservative whips and cost-of-living crisis have all contributed to making Tory voters switch to Labour and even labelling the government “a laughing stock,” she said.
+The economic turmoil, Brexit, behaviour of the Conservative whips and cost-of-living crisis have all contributed to making certain Tory voters switch to Labour, some even labelling the government “a laughing stock”.

 “Given the constant upheaval and lack of direction, leadership and ownership, it should now be up to the public to decide the government,” said Cheryl Douglas, 52, a media director.